bowtiedapu/nextjs-smart-contract-lottery-frontend/README.md

 1. To create your own NextJS project, just run `yarn create next-app .`
 2. `yarn run dev` to start your own local server
 3. `yarn add --dev prettier`
+4. `yarn add react react-dom moralis react-moralis` Note that we did not use `--dev` here, since we need this for prod.
+Whereas in #3, we use it since `prettier` is for dev only, and not necessarily required for prod
+5. `yarn add moralis-v1`

 ## How This Works